“But they rested on the Sabbath…”

 Jews feared the darkness and believed it was a curse from God to live in darkness. (e.g. John 9:1-2) When they wished to tell someone off they would say something such as, “May your light go out in darkness.”
-Job spoke of the days when he was rich and content as the days (Job 29:3 NIV),
+Job spoke of the days when he was rich and content as the days, “…when his lamp shone upon my head and by his light I walked through darkness!”
+Job 29:3 (NIV)

 St. Johnof the Cross who lived in the 1500’s wrote a book called, Dark Night of the Soul and the title became a popular phrase for referring to times of spiritual confusion or trauma when a person senses they are abandoned by God.
 Jesus cry of abandonment from the cross is the most haunting word He ever spoke.
 We know that the time of darkness was the time God forsook our Lord as punishment for the sins of the people.

 Another phenomenon that occurred with the death of Jesus was an earthquake.
 In Numbers 16:32 we read of the earth opening its mouth and swallowing up those under God’s judgment.
 This, of course, refers to an earthquake.
 So the people of Jesus’ time were familiar with an earthquake being linked to God’s anger.
 Again we connect this event with the anger of God being focussed on Jesus.